voltrue2/mesh-link/README.md

 |:-------|:------:|:--------|:-------------|
 |address |YES     |String   |IP address of the target mesh node|
 |port    |YES     |Number   |Port of the target mesh node|

+## getBackupNodes()

+Returns an array of other mesh nodes to be used as backup memory storage.

+The library does **NOT** handle backup at all.
+You must write your own logic for backing up things in memory.

 <a name="so"></a>
 ## sharedObject.create(properties, ttl, node)